malinovskiiy/E-commerce-website/README.md

 * Adding product to the cart (using php sessions)
 * Login and Authentication system
 * Checkout fuhnctionality(which data will affect email invoice)
-* Sending responsive multibrowser custom html invoice(If you look on code of this email...
+* Sending responsive multibrowser custom html email invoice(If you look on code of this email...
 You would be probably scared), which based on cart items